A signal of competitive dominance in mid-latitude herbaceous plant communities: Discussion

-Harsh environments either interfere with competitive interactions or create conditions for other types of interactions to drive community assembly.
-In either case, plant trait clustering is not apparent.
-Although competition may play a role, particularly at small spatial scales, facilitation is likely to be more important under stressful conditions~\cite{maestre:2009}.
-By contrast, the mild environments characteristic of mid-latitude ecoregions impose less stringent limits to plant growth and the effect of species interactions through competitive dominance can be observed even at large biogeographic scales.
-At these intermediate latitudes, differences in competitive ability tend to be weaker, on average, and trait clustering is likely to arise from competitive interactions.
-In these ecoregions, competition, by filtering out subdominant species, leaves a significant trace on local community assembly and, as empirical data confirm, species tend to cluster around smaller height values (Supporting Information, Fig.~S8).
-According to the conceptual framework that explains plant height as a trade-off between light and water availability, the over-representation of small heights is interpreted as a fingerprint that accessing water resources could influence plant growth more importantly than accessing light at mid-range latitudes.
-Interestingly, the relevant role of competitive dominance driven by species trait hierarchies has been also reported at much smaller spatial scales for forest trees in the French Alps~\cite{kunstler:2012}.
-In addition, a recent study of the assembly of forest communities across East Asia shows that a phylogenetic-based species similarity index tends to be smaller the higher the minimum temperature of the coldest month is~\cite{feng:2015}.
-Together with our results, these studies suggest that trait clustering is generally likely to occur where conditions for plant growth are less restrictive.
-Our model indicates that the process underlying this pattern is competitive dominance, although it is likely that community assembly for other taxa may be driven by other biotic or environmental filters.
-For instance, phytoplankton communities appear to be driven by limiting similarity creating clumpy species coexistence in estuarine ecosystems~\cite{segura:2012}.
+Competitive hierarchies have been theoretically investigated~\citep{tilman:1982,tilman:2004}, and empirically demonstrated in herbaceous plant communities at much smaller spatial scales~\citep{tilman:1991,tilman:1994,harpole:2006}.
+Other hierarchies have been also investigated in tree communities~\citep{muller-landau:2010}.
+In some of these studies, particular trade-offs have been shown to maintain plant diversity and limiting similarity, which involves that competitive dominance may also lead to trait over-dispersion.
+However, these theoretical results arise as a consequence of a particular tradeoff definition.
+We believe our theoretical models are more general \citep{capitan:2020}, and, in their diverse formulations, invariably lead to the opposite pattern: trait clustering.
+Interestingly, the relevant role of competitive dominance driven by species trait hierarchies has been also reported at much smaller spatial scales for forest trees along an altitudinal gradient in the French Alps~\citep{kunstler:2012}.
+Moreover, a study of the assembly of forest communities across East Asia shows that a phylogenetic-based species similarity index tends to be smaller the higher the minimum temperature of the coldest month is~\citep{feng:2015}.
+Although traits are not generally related to competitive abilities, and they are diverse in their functionality and in their response to environmental stress, these studies, together with our results, suggest that trait clustering is generally likely to occur where conditions for plant growth are less restrictive.
+Our models indicate that the process underlying this pattern is competitive dominance rather than Darwin's competition-similarity hypothesis, although it is likely that community assembly for other taxa may be driven by other biotic or environmental filters.
+For instance, phytoplankton communities from estuarine ecosystems~\citep{segura:2012} are more consistent with Darwin's seminal hypothesis since they appear to be driven by limiting similarity creating clumpy species coexistence~\citep{scheffer:2006,pigolotti:2007}.
+Competitive hierarchies are, of course, not hard-wired in nature.
+Intransitivities may still play a key role in maintaining diversity in some systems~\citep{allesina:2011,zhang:2012,soliveres:2015}.